Last updated on November 8th, 2022

 Check out in-depth national park guides, sample itineraries, essential planning tips, and more on the Southern Utah travel guides collection.

 Moab is a small city in Southeastern Utah not far from the Colorado state line.
 Moab is conveniently located next to two national parks in an otherwise remote corner of the United States.
-Looking south, Grand Canyon Village is 5.5 hours from Moab, and combining the drive with a visit to Monument Valley is possible.
+Looking south, the Grand Canyon (South Rim) is 5.5 hours from Moab, and combining the drive with a visit to Monument Valley is possible.
 North of Moab, Salt Lake City, is just four hours away.
 Looking west, Zion NP is five hours away, and Bryce Canyon is four hours from Moab.
 The drive from Bryce Canyon to Moab is lovely and can be done in a single day, while extended road trips in this region offer the ultimate escape from urban life.

 Moab is not a destination on its own but rather an optimal base for exploring Arches National Park and Canyonlands National Park.
 The town is charming and offers everything a road tripper might need, including accommodations, restaurants, shopping, and car repair.
 In addition, tour operators in Moab provide a rich menu of excursions for thrill-seeking travelers, such as 4WD tours, river rafting, mountain biking, rock climbing, and more.